With time and attention scarce, it’s difficult for entrepreneurs and small business owners to upgrade or learn new

 Fortunately, we live in the golden age of online learning.
 There are terrific free YouTube channels for entrepreneurs and small business owners and many online schools and sites offer free or low-cost online business courses.

 Online learning takes many forms.
 The most common online courses are MOOCs, or “Massively Online Open Courses.”
 These tend to be video-based lectures accompanied by exercises or notes.
-Many MOOCs are self-directed and can be started anytime and finished at your own pace, although some universities offer scheduled classes that have specific start and end dates.
+Many MOOCs are self-directed and can be started anytime and finished at your own pace, although some universities offer scheduled classes with specific start and end dates.

 Learning online has many benefits for an aspiring entrepreneur or small business owner.
-Besides convenience and affordability, online programs often offer courses and instruction that might normally not be open to the general public.
+Besides convenience and affordability, online programs often offer courses and instruction that might typically not be open to the general public.

 For example, many renowned universities like Harvard and MIT have made their course lectures available online.
-This means anyone can audit any course they can find, usually for free, sitting in front of a computer in their pajamas.
+This means anyone can audit any course they find, usually for free, sitting in front of a computer in their pajamas.

 We’ve researched and prepared a list of some of the most popular sources of online courses that could help you become a better entrepreneur or small business owner.